Skip to main content

 If your account contains thousands of forecasts, saving will prevent unnecessary delays associated with calculations when you modify the aggregation to be displayed.

-In the previous example, we save the Family
+In the previous example, we save the Family aggregation by clicking on the icon below.

 Next, you need to name the aggregation.
-In our case, we call it Family
+In our case, we call it Family.

 Filter the displayed data